CathyXueqingZhang/Jobapplication/Java/README.md

 ### Program 4: Information Saving
-- Fot this project, I will connect Java with MySQL to store the information.<br/>
+- For this project, I will connect Java with MySQL to store the information.<br/>